 By 2010, the festival grew into a three-day affair, with attendance trumping all previous festivals.
 The camping areas at Lake Snowden were booked solid both Friday and Saturday nights!
 And in our efforts to make the festival a greener event, no disposable cups were sold in the ever-popular beer garden.
 Folks loved this year’s logo and t-shirts sold out in record time.

-Check the web site in the upcoming months for details about the 2015 festival, or visit us on Facebook (Ohio Pawpaw Fest).
+Check the web site for details about the 2016 festival, or visit us on Facebook (Ohio Pawpaw Fest).